The short video, "Getting Started", will get you started with Cloud Monitoring.

 Choose Generic Endpoint to check an arbitrary website or URL.

 Depending on the type chosen, fill in the requested information about the endpoint.
 For Instance and App Engine types, you can usually accept the default values.

 When the Test Endpoint button at the bottom of the panel is enabled, click it to test your endpoint.

 When you create an endpoint check, you are prompted to create an alerting policy for the endpoint.
 Unless you create an alerting policy, you will have to look at the Endpoint Checks section of the Cloud Monitoring Console to know if your endpoint is healthy.
 Click Create Alerting Policy to create a policy using a form that is already populated for the endpoint.
 See Alert Policies to learn how to complete the alert policy.

 Dashboards and charts

-There is a short video, "Custom Dashboards," that will get you started with dashboards and charts.
+The short video, "Custom Dashboards", will get you started with dashboards and charts.